How to Sort a List in Java | Useful Methods and Examples

-In this guide, we’ll walk you through the process of sorting lists in Java, from the basics to more advanced techniques.
+In this guide, we’ll walk you through the Java sort list processes, from the basics to more advanced techniques.
 We’ll cover everything from using the Collections.sort() method, handling sorting with custom objects, to discussing alternative approaches.

 Let’s dive in and start mastering list sorting in Java!